 Fortunately, Heli works with some of the most renowned ski operations in Japan so you can have the best powder days of your life.
 Keep reading to find yours.

-A unique guided snow adventure, Hokkaido Storm Chasers is a guided off-piste ski road trip through different Hokkaido resorts, in search of the best possible powder.
+A unique guided snow adventure, Japan Ski Tours offers the Hokkaido Storm Chasers; a guided off-piste ski road trip through different Hokkaido resorts, in search of the best possible powder.
 No trip is the same; expert ski guides take you to the best possible in-bounds and side-country powder available that day on the island of Hokkaido.
 Not only will they help find the best snow, but they also take you to eat the best food around.
 Hokkaido recommends that you’re comfortable riding side-country terrain, as 70% of the skiing lies off the resort trails to find the deepest of untouched snow.
 Focus on deep laps and pow shots while Hokkaido Storm Chasers does the rest.

 Based from Iwanai Resort in Hokkaido, Iwanai Cat Tour gives you access to the best powder on the planet while riding in a heated snow cat.
 Iwanai is located on a coastal corner of the Sea of Japan, rising 1086m above the bay.
 It’s 40 minutes away from the town of Niseko, perfectly hidden from the crowds.
 Ski with oceanfront views and lines of endless powder.